US delegation praises Taiwan's democracy after pro-independence presidential candidate wins election

 US delegation praises Taiwan’s democracy after pro-independence presidential candidate wins election

-TAIPEI, Taiwan (AP) — Retired U.S. officials met with Taiwan’s President Tsai Ing-wen on Monday and praised the island’s democratic process that produced a new president-elect and legislature over the weekend in defiance of China’s claim of sovereignty over Taiwan and threat to annex it by military force.
+TAIPEI, Taiwan (AP) — Retired U.S. officials met with Taiwanese President Tsai Ing-wen on Monday and praised the island’s democratic processes under which it elected a new president and legislature over the weekend in defiance of China’s claim of sovereignty over Taiwan and threat to annex it by military force.

 America’s commitment to Taiwan is “rock solid,” he said.

+Taiwan’s Foreign Ministry said it was withdrawing its diplomats from the tiny nation “in the name of national dignity.”

-Taiwan on Saturday elected current Vice President Lai Ching-te as the new head of government, a move likely to prompt China to maintain its military, diplomatic and economic threats against the island.
+Taiwanese voters on Saturday elected current Vice President Lai Ching-te as the new president, a move likely to prompt China to maintain its military, diplomatic and economic threats against the island.

 Hadley was joined by former Deputy Secretary of State James B. Steinberg, who affirmed bipartisan support for Taiwan “based on our unofficial but warm relationship, our insistence on exclusively peaceful means to address the cross (Taiwan Strait) issues, the importance of dialogue and the avoidance of unilateral efforts to change the status quo.”

+“Democracy and freedom are the most valuable assets of the Taiwanese people,” Lai said.
+“It is also the core value of Taiwan and the United States and the basis of the long-term partnership between Taiwan and the United States.”

+“Although China continues to intrude on Taiwan with military and other gray zone activities, Taiwan is still able to deal with it calmly and work together with the United States and other international partners who share the same philosophy to maintain the status quo of stability in the Taiwan Strait,” Lai said.
+Gray zone activities refer to the application of military and socio-economic pressure that comes short of outright armed conflict.

-Tsai said following the election that Taiwan’s “need to continue to progress and move forward remains unchanged.”
+Tsai said Taiwan’s “need to continue to progress and move forward remains unchanged.”

 “We hope that Taiwan-U.S. relations continue to advance and serve as a key driving force in regional and global prosperity and development,” she said.